jimboharrison/TemboTechTest-ApplicationService-Private/log.md

 2. Is Kyc service returns a IsSuccess=false can assume that Kyc check is a fail but should fail nicely.
 3. A single application is for a specific product. have assumed validation that checks the correct productType on application
 ### Initial Assumptions
-1. Since Services.AdministratorOne.Abstractions is a third party library, then so must be Services.AdministratorTwo.Abstractions.
-Because of this I will not touch these projects but try to use the interfaces provided in respective products...
+1. Since Services.AdministratorOne.Abstractions is a third party library, it looks like Services.AdministratorTwo.Abstractions is an internal wrapper to an external third party.
+Will not touch either of these products but it will affect how I implement each product app.
+2. Will not change the return type of the IApplicationProcessor.Process method.
+Ideally for failure we would want to throw an exception and catch or return a nice error to user.
+Not sure how this product is consumed so will leave for now.

 ## Decisions